Cray-HPE/docs-csm/operations/network/management_network/mellanox/management_network_configuration_example.md

   10.101.10.12     4  65533             23        11    0    0 00:03:49 Estab  14     14
 ```

-* The Arista routing table should now include the external IPs exposed by metalLB.
+* The Arista routing table should now include the external IP addresses exposed by metalLB.
 * The onsite network team will be responsible for distributing these routes to the rest of their network.

 ```